LeandroCaniglia/Writings/Tagged Nodes.md

 - Single and double quotes
 - Parenthesis and brackets (both square and curly)

 Can we think of any other?
 Backticks are tempting.
 The problem is that they would only work for a single semantics.
-For example.
-Say we decide to delimit JSON using backticks; how would we delimit HTML or CSS or JavaScript or Assembler or C, should the future bring a need for any of them?
+Say we decide to delimit JSON using backticks; how would we delimit HTML or CSS or JavaScript or Assembly or C, should the future bring a need for any of them?

 We want flexibility and that's why tags are a good choice.